In a 2007 season-opening

 of the five survivors recovered some motor and sensory function.

-Canada) reported the results of treating seven male and three female
+In 1984, Dr. Robert Hansebout and colleagues reported the results of treating seven male and three female

 patients (6 thoracic and 4 cervical) within 8.5 hours of injury with

-both spinal-cord cooling and neuroprotective steroids (Spine,
+both spinal-cord cooling and neuroprotective steroids.
+After

 decompression, a cooling “saddle” (6o C) was placed lightly